daytonaio/daytona/pkg/apiclient/docs/GitProvider.md

 ### NewGitProvider

-`func NewGitProvider(configId int32, id string, token string, tokenIdentity string, tokenScope string, tokenScopeType GitproviderTokenScopeType, username string, ) *GitProvider`
+`func NewGitProvider(id string, token string, tokenIdentity string, tokenScope string, tokenScopeType GitproviderTokenScopeType, username string, ) *GitProvider`

 NewGitProvider instantiates a new GitProvider object This constructor will assign default values to properties that have it defined,